oliveiralfl/oliveiralfl.github.io/_pages/cv.md

 Education
 ======
 * **2012 Ph.D. in Chemistry**
-  * University of Lyon and Atomic Energy and Alternative Energies Commission at Grenoble France.
+  * University of Lyon and Atomic Energy and Alternative Energies Commission at Grenoble France
-  * Title: Physical multiscale modeling of PEM water electrolyzers: from ab initio data to macroscale observables.
+  * Title: Physical multiscale modeling of PEM water electrolyzers: from ab initio data to macroscale observables
-  * Supervisors: Professor Alejandro A. Franco and Professor Christian Jallut.
+  * Supervisors: Professor Alejandro A. Franco and Professor Christian Jallut

 * **2008 Masters in Physics and in Materials Science**
   * Double diploma École Normale Supérieure de Lyon - France and  University of Roma "La Sapienza" - Italy